Multimodal Function Vectors for Visual Relations: Experiments

-We first compute the Average Indirect Effect (AIE) for each attention head, for each specific spatial relation.
+We first compute the Average Indirect Effect (AIE) for each attention head, for each specific visual relation.
 This allows us to rank heads by their causal contribution to relational predictions.
-Figure~\ref{fig:aie_heatmaps} shows the distribution of AIE scores across all layers and heads for two spatial relations, \textit{above} and \textit{left of}, for synthetic dataset.
-The AIE score figures for other relations in synthetic dataset and real image dataset are included in the Supplementary Material Figure~\ref{fig:aie_synthetic} and ~\ref{fig:aie_gqa}.
+Figure~\ref{fig:aie_heatmaps} shows the distribution of AIE scores across all layers and heads for the \textit{above} relation for the OpenFlamingo model and the Qwen3-VL model on the synthetic dataset.
+The AIE score figures for other relations in synthetic dataset and real image dataset are included in the Appendix \cref{fig:aie_synthetic,fig:aie_gqa,fig:aie_gqa_agentic}.
 We observe that only a small subset of heads concentrated in intermediate layers exhibit consistently high AIE scores.
 We select the top 10 attention heads with the highest AIE as the causal subnetwork \( \mathcal{A}_t \) for each relation task.
 The function vector for each relation \( \mathbf{v}_t \) is then calculated by averaging the activations from the selected top 10 heads.